chidindu-ogbonna/chidonna.github.io/_posts/2017-09-10-Web-in-a-Flask.md

 In this blog post, I will be going through the basic steps to take while trying to create a web application in Python, using a Python framework called Flask.

 Flask is a microframework (a minimalist framework that can be extended with extensions) for Python based on Werkzeug (a WSGI utility library for Python).
-Been a micro framework does not mean it can not be used for large projects, rather it means it can be used for small projects with relative easy :smirk:, and can be structured to suit the needs of application with no strict measures on how your application should be written.
+Being a micro framework does not mean it can not be used for large projects, rather it means it can be used for small projects with relative ease :smirk:, and can be structured to suit the needs of application with no strict measures on how your application should be structured.

 I will go through the methods, and steps I took while creating an e-commerce store and the various extensions I used.
 I won't teach you how to create an e-commerce store, neither will I teach you how to create a web application, rather I would show you just enough to get started with flask.